Delorme's intertwining conditions for sections of homogeneous vector bundles on two and three dimensional hyperbolic spaces: The case and beyond

 shortly by a '\textit{boxes-picture}'

-A proof of the following classical result can be found for example in (\cite{Wallach}, 5.6) or in (\cite{Lang}, Ch.
-VI).
-Note that the referenced proof is also valid for $G$-representations of smooth vectors instead of $(\g,K)$-modules, if we apply Casselman's and Wallach's globalization theorem (\cite{Wallach2}, Prop.~11).
+A proof of the following classical result can be found for example in \cite[ 5.6]{Wallach} or in \cite[Ch.
+VI]{Lang}.
+Note that the referenced proofs are also valid for $G$-representations of smooth vectors instead of $(\mathfrak{g},K)$-modules, if we apply Casselman's and Wallach's globalization theorem \cite[Prop.~11]{Wallach2}.